lemonce/lemonce.net/source/docs/setup/interface.md

 ## Editor Groups
 ---
 The main area to edit your files.
 You can open as many as editors you want and you can also open Webview at one side while editing.
-More details is offered in [Code Editor](docs/code-editor/index.html).
+More details are offered in [Code Editor](docs/code-editor/index.html).

 #### Case-Editor && WebView